 A Quaker Lobby in the Public Interest

 Native Americans and Alaska Natives have the highest rates of type 2 diabetes in the U.S. Congress established the Special Diabetes Program for Indians (SDPI) in 1997 to help address the problem and it has effectively reduced diabetes complications.
-The SDPI needs to be reauthorized by the end of March in order for these life-saving programs to continue.
+The SDPI was reauthorized on March 31 until the end of 2015.

 Stories & Progress